Laimonas-Mikalauskas/SQL-PORTFOLIO/README.md

 - Python
 - SQLAlchemy

-## Concepts
+## Concepts & learning goals
-- Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP) usage in database design and modelling by applying core Python    fundamentals
-- Object Relational Mapping (ORM)
+- Object Relational Mapping (ORM) usage with SQLAlchemy while executing full CRUD operations
-- SQL Injection prevention
+- SQL Injection prevention by using ORM to protect data management system from vulnerabilities

 ### File location
 - This file can be found in 'SQLAlchemy' folder